-Mental health at work isn’t a laughing matter
+Mental health isn’t a laughing matter

 If you haven’t seen Ted Lasso, the Apple TV comedy series about an American coach coming to take charge of an English football team, it’s an absolute winner.
 The abundantly cheerful Coach Lasso hides his tendency towards panic attacks from colleagues for fear of ridicule.
 When the truth emerges, many of those he works with are sympathetic, but some observers are less so.
 “If my father had a panic attack at Normandy, we’d all be speaking German,” is one rather unsympathetic response.